This blog may contain affiliate links. Read our disclosure policy for more info.

 But whale watching tours aren’t just about whales in this part of the world.
 Expect to see dolphins (like we did!), sea lions, various birds, and even glaciers!

 Whale watching season runs from early December to the beginning of April.
 Tours don’t run every day, so be sure to book your tour early to ensure your date.
-This tour is $390 USD per person, and while that sounds expensive, it takes care of breakfast, lunch, snacks, transportation, and your whale watching experience – and remember it’s a long day!
+This tour includes breakfast, lunch, snacks, transportation, and your whale watching experience, which we think is well worth it for such a bucket-list experience!

 7. Hike inside Magallanes National Reserve

-You don’t have to travel far to go hiking.
-On the outskirts of Punta Arenas is the Magallanes National Reserve where you can hike the Lenga Trail!
+You don’t have to travel far to go hiking in Punta Arenas.
+On the outskirts of the city is the Magallanes National Reserve, where you can hike the Lenga Trail!
 I know you’re probably thinking that most hikes in the Andes mountains are incredibly strenuous, but that’s why I love this trail!
 The Lenga Trail is a short 2.5 km (1.6 mi) hike that all healthy individuals should be able to easily complete.

-Your guide will take you through the Andes mountains you’ll see beautiful flowers and plants as you cover all different types of terrain.
-There may be a few different opportunities to spot wildlife and binoculars are provided to give you optimal viewing capabilities.
+Your guide will take you through the Andes mountains, where you’ll see beautiful flowers and plants as you cover different types of terrain.
+There may be a few different opportunities to spot wildlife, and binoculars are provided to give you optimal viewing capabilities.

 I love hiking tours because I don’t have to worry about logistics such as parking, finding the trail, or packing lunch – they take care of it all for you!
 An included box lunch is provided for you to enjoy halfway through the trek, and then you’ll be refueled to keep going.